Why Is a Resume Important? (Types and Why You Need One)

 Here are some tips for organizing your resume:

-Reviewing examples of resumes in your industry can inform you as to what's appropriate.
-For example, the brightly-colored, photo-heavy resume of a marketer may not make sense for an executive in manufacturing.
-Understanding what's expected in your industry and position is a vital step in knowing what is the best approach to formatting your resume.
+Review industry-leading examples: Reviewing examples of resumes in your industry can inform you as to what's appropriate.
+For example, the brightly colored, photo-heavy resume of a marketer may not make sense for an executive in manufacturing.

-Consider fonts carefully.
-Clean, clear fonts like Calibri, Arial, Times New Roman and Helvetica work well on resumes.
+Apply fonts that are professional: Professional fonts like Calibri, Arial, Times New Roman and Helvetica work well on resumes.
 While you want your resume to stand out, you need it to be clear to read to be well received.
-Focus on aesthetically-pleasing, clean fonts.
-Use font sized 10-12.
+Focus on aesthetically pleasing, clean fonts.
+Use font sizes 10 to 12.

-To keep your resume concise, focus on active language and reducing extra words.
+Consider active language: To keep your resume concise, focus on active verbs and reduce extra words.
 For example, instead of saying "I received the achievement of controller within five years of working for the company," say, "Achieved controller within five years."
-Not only will this help keep your resume brief, but it also sticks out more to a hiring manager who may not spend much time reading each resume.